Frequently Asked Questions

 What is moment of inertia?

-It measures how hard it is to change an object's rotation about an axis, depending on both mass and how that mass is distributed.
+It measures how hard it is to change an object's rotation about a chosen axis.
+It depends on the mass and on how that mass is distributed relative to the axis, scaling with the square of the distance.

 Why does a hollow sphere have more inertia than a solid one?